Care Tips for Boots and Shoes

 The weather outside may be horrible, but your boots and shoes don't have to be.
 With these simple tips, you can keep every pair of your beloved boots and shoes looking great all season long.

-The perfect time to spray those brand new boots and shoes, with a leather or suede protector, is before wearing them.
-Always make sure to fully cover the heels, soles and especially the grooves.
+The perfect time to spray those brand new boots or shoes with a protector spray or coat with wax (such as the all-natural ShoeRescue Wax), is before wearing them.
+Pay extra attention to fully coating the heels, soles and, especially, the grooves.

 If you’re wearing them in the snow and slush and get salt stains on them, make sure to clean it off as soon as you come in – ideally with BootRescue or ShoeRescue wipes.
 Why?
 Salt can start damaging boots immediately, making the leather dry out and buckle.
 However, if you have an old pair of boots that have already been soiled, do not fear.
 Just give them a thorough wipe with BootRescue, including the heels and the grooves where salt can collect and do the most damage.